A boom being heard around the world – again

 Not everyone works in the office

 Mobility is a must nowadays.
-You probably have a smartphone, a laptop or even a tablet, and you need to be able to connect your devices while at work.
+You probably have a smartphone, a laptop or even a tablet.
+If you do, you need to be able to connect your devices while at work.
 BYOD is continuing to grow as well with 95% of employees stating they use at least one personal device for work.

 So, where does an SMB turn for such a network?